FrankensteinVariorum/collationWorkspace/collationChunks/C16/output/Readme.md

 * Have the texts open for side-by-side comparison when planting long tokens.

 * Carefully evaluate the manuscript to find long tokens.

+* Take note of minor divergences/stacking issues in the manuscript.
+May be significant.

+* Ending point: "Contempt - Devil"